Vultures 2: Background and recording

-Songs from the album were recorded off and on from 2015 to 2024.
+Songs from the album were recorded off and on from 2014 to 2024.
 On January 23, 2024, West revealed that he would be releasing a Vultures series as a trilogy with Ty Dolla Sign, with the first set for release in February, the second on March 8, and the final on April 5.
 Vultures 1 was released after a slight delay as the first installment of the series on February 10, reaching number one on the US Billboard 200 and experiencing worldwide chart success.
 On February 25, 2024, Timbaland, who worked on the album, announced that the second installment was "on the way".
 On March 3, French Montana announced his involvement and shared a clip of himself with the duo in the recording studio.
 After Vultures 2 had not met its scheduled release five days later, West explained that he and Ty Dolla Sign were still recording in the studio.

-On April 24, 2024, Rolling Stone confirmed a track entitled "Let Me Chill Out" had been recorded for the album, featuring the deceased rapper Takeoff with fellow rappers Rich the Kid and YoungBoy Never Broke Again.
+On April 24, 2024, Rolling Stone confirmed a track entitled "Let Me Chill Out" had been recorded for the album, featuring the deceased rapper Takeoff with fellow rappers Rich the Kid and NBA Youngboy.
 On June 22, Ty Dolla Sign appeared on a cover story for Billboard and played some of the tracks from Vultures 2.
 The singer explained that all the songs were recorded, although him and West were still trying to "go bigger than the first album".
 On July 9, 2024, Rich the Kid shared an exchange of text messages where West announced that he was retiring from music.
 Rich the Kid argued to West that he was needed for music and his cultural impact, requesting for him to release Vultures 2.
 The announcement caused divided reactions amongst West's fans, with some disappointed in his retirement and others celebrating.
 Shortly after announcing his retirement, West returned to feature on frequent collaborator Consequence's track "No Apologies" on July 12, 2024.